 Once upon a time, the city of Nantes (the sixth-largest city in France) was the location from which the Dukes of Brittany ruled their Kingdom.
 Even today, the Grand Ducal Palace presides over the city and its ramparts can be wandered along for free.

 Elsewhere in the city, which also happens to be the birthplace of iconic writer Jules Verne, there are plenty of hidden gems to discover (think offbeat bookshops and secret passageways), while the Machines of the Isle of Nantes has truly marked this Western French destination on the world tourism map.
+For more inspiration, be sure to check out our guide on how to spend a weekend in Nantes.

 After all, after years worth of renovation, the world-famous Musée des Beaux-Arts (Fine Arts Museum) is open to the public once more.
 Otherwise, some of the best things to do in Dijon include visiting the Church of Notre-Dame of Dijon and seeing the Palace of the Dukes of Burgundy.